Chip: 0.23" DMD 1080p

 Also part of ISA 2.0 is an eye protection mode.
 As soon as someone approaches the projection area, the brightness of the light source is automatically reduced.
 When you move away from the detection area, the image automatically becomes bright again.
 The eye protection mode is a useful safety measure, especially for children or pets who might carelessly look directly into the lens.

 The XGIMI MoGo 2 Pro is a projector with DLP technology.
-The core is a tiny 0,23″ DMD chip from Texas Instruments, which uses XPR PixelShift technology to achieve a native resolution of 1920 x 1080 pixels (Full HD).
+The heart of the device is a tiny 0,23" DMD chip from Texas Instruments, which uses XPR PixelShift technology to achieve a native resolution of 1920 x 1080 pixels (Full HD).

 The light source of the MoGo 2 Pro is based on LED technology with a lifespan of more than 25.000 hours.
 This means that the projector would last for over 4 years with 17 hours of daily use before the light output finally declines.
 XGIMI specifies the brightness of the projector with up to 400 ISO lumens.
 Converted to more common ANSI lumens, this would correspond to a value of 310 ANSI lumens.